zonemaster/zonemaster/test-zone-data/README.md

     other data files.
 * [address-plan.md](address-plan.md)
-  * A document that explains the IP plan and that also contains the the IP plan in a markdown table.
+  * A document that explains the IP plan and that also contains the IP plan in a markdown table.
 * [add-ip.sh](add-ip.sh)
   * A script, generated from the IP plan, to populate the loopback interface with IP addresses.
 Generated versions to be checked-in.